betaglot/plantabeta/docs/reference/Beta/BetaOverview.md

 - "Beta.BetaProperties.SubsystemCount"
 - "Beta.BetaQuestion"
 - "Beta.Overview"

+There are no units of Beta, except for Tokens

+Token, Block, Module
 :::

 # 🔷 <beta>What is Beta?</beta> 🔷

+> Beta is the **information** that you use to perform planting tasks.

 ![BetaLogo](/BetaLogo.png)

-Beta is information that you use to perform planting tasks.

 Beta emerges from the interactions between Eco, Move, Route and Neuro.